Chênée

-Chênée ([ʃɛne]; Tchinnêye) is a district of the city of Liège, Wallonia, located in the province and arrondissement of Liège, Belgium.
+Chênée ([ʃɛne]; Tchinnêye) is a sub-municipality of the city of Liège located in the province of Liège, Wallonia, Belgium.
+It was a separate municipality until 1977.
+On 1 January 1977, it was merged into Liège.

 Chênée lays at the river mouth of the two rivers Vesdre and Ourthe.
 It had around 9,101 inhabitants in 2015.
 The postal code of Chênée is 4032 and is situated around 72 meters above sea level.

 Etymology

 The name Chênée comes from the French chênaie (oak-grove, a place many oak trees grew).
 The three diamonds in the coat of arms symbolize oak leaves or grains of sand, reflecting the city's history as a site of glass production.

 History

 Chênée originated at the crossing of two Roman roads; the first leading from Trier to Tongeren, the second from Jupille over Theux to Stavelot.
 The crossing was also close to a ford, which was important to pass cows over the Ourth before the Pont de Lhoneux (the bridge of Lhonneux) was built.

 Chênée was mentioned the first time in a 12th-century document under the name of Kesneies.
 Until 1266 Chênée was part of the Vogtei of Jupille, which was subordinated to the diocese of Verdun.
 At that year it was affiliated into the principality of Liège.
 The bishop of Verdun, Haimo of Verdun got the village as a gift from the German Emperor Henry II in the year 1008.

 In 1266 the Bishopric of Verdun Robert II of Médidan donated the Vogtei Jupille to the Prince-Bishopric of Liège, Henry III of Geldern.
 That meant, that all the villages and villagers became property of Henry III and fell under his jurisdiction.
 Because of his unworthy and extravagant way of life, Henry III was deposed by Gregory X.

 In 1318 Chênée was burned down by John of Bohemia while being at war with prince-bishop Adolph II of the Mark.

 1691 it was burned, again, this time by the army of Louis XIV of France under its lieutenant-general under the king in person Louis-François de Boufflers.

 Chênée also had to suffer from the retreating Austrian army after the lost Battle of Fleurus in 1794.
 During the French epoch at the end of the 18th century, Chênée became an independent commune.

 The Battle of Liège (French: Bataille de Liège) was the opening engagement of the German invasion of Belgium and the first battle of the First World War.

 In World War II Chênée was liberated from Nazi occupation by troops of the 36th Infantry Regiment on September 8, 1944.

-In 1977 Chênée became a section of the city of Liège.
+In 1977 Chênée became a sub-municipality of the city of Liège.

 2008 the roof of the Saint-Albert elementary school of Chênée collapsed overnight.
 Nobody was hurt.

 At the junction of Vesder and Ourthe the building of a mill still stands.